urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP5.md

 **Improvement:** as to normalize I have to check that the sum of the array of probabilities is not zero, in which case I re-initialise the particles, I have also added that if the sum of probabilities is too small, I also re-initialise the particles as they will be too badly located.

 ### Optimisation techniques:
+Before starting to implement optimisation techniques I measured the execution time of each part of the main loop obtaining the following results:
+-

-Given the high computational cost of the algorithm I have used the following techniques to reduce it:
+Given the previous results, I used the following techniques to reduce it:
 - **Multiprocessing:** the use of raytracing is the part with highest computational cost, so I used multiprocessing to calculate the weight of every particle.
 This increased a lot the frecuency the algorithm could execute at.
 - **Raytracing skip steps:** to reduce the computational cost of the raytracing part, every laser beam will just sample half of the times.

+After applying them these are the results:
+- Bump and go + Particle propagation time: between 0.0002 and 0.005 (aprox).
+- Weight assingning (with raytracing): between 0.07 and 0.16 (aprox).

 ## Obtained results: